-A little bit like buses, you wait for a long time for some interesting articles on the Highland Railway and all of a sudden we get two in the same issue – in this case the July edition of the Railway Modeller.
+A little bit like buses, you wait for a long time for some interesting articles on the Highland Railway and all of a sudden we get two or three come along in the same issue – in this case the July edition of the Railway Modeller.
 It is a veritable Highland-fest and is well worth buying as a result (no apologies for bias offered!).

 First up the layout of the month is Howard Geddes’ Blair Atholl and Druimuachdar.
 His layout is a representation of Blair Atholl station along with its approach from the south and the line over the big hill (Druimuachdar as Howard describes it or present day Drumochter).
 It is liberally illustrated with photographs of the layout and numerous Highland locos – these cover many of the Highland’s locos and also those of the LMS era.
 Howard has written notes for each of the photographs to illustrate the historical context of the train, the loco of the scene to make this a bit more interesting than the average article in the model railway press.